panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 `JSON.stringify(myObject, null, 2)` returns a JSON representation of the object.
 The third argument `2` sets the indent size in spaces.

-Now the object is logged in full:
+Now the object is logged fully and nicely formatted:

 ![Console in Node cuts the deep object](./images/console-node-full.png)

-Hopefully, the 5 tips presented above will make your debugging and logging experience in JavaScript more productive.

-*Please share your logging tips in a comment below!*
+Hopefully, the 5 tips presented above will make your logging experience in JavaScript more productive. *What loggin tips do you know?
+Please write a comment below!*